 Solvency II ratio: defined as the ratio between the Eligible Own Funds and the Solvency Capital Requirement, both calculated according to the definitions of the SII regime.
-Own funds are determined net of proposed dividend.
-The ratio has to be intended as preliminary since the definitive Regulatory Solvency Ratio will be submitted to the supervisory authority in accordance with the timing provided by the Solvency II regulations for the official reporting.
+Own funds are determined net of the proposed dividend.
+The ratio is preliminary since the definitive Regulatory Solvency Ratio as at the reporting date will be submitted to the supervisory authority in accordance with the timing provided by the Solvency II regulations for the official reporting.

-Solvency Capital Requirement (SCR): The Solvency Capital Requirement is determined as the economic capital to be held by insurance and reinsurance undertakings in order to ensure that ruin occurs no more often than once in every 200 cases or, alternatively, that those undertakings will still be in a position, with a probability of at least 99.5%, to meet their obligations to policyholders and beneficiaries over the following 12 months.
+Solvency Capital Requirement (SCR): The Solvency Capital Requirement is determined as the economic capital to be held by insurance and reinsurance undertakings in order to ensure that ruin occurs no more often than once in every 200 cases or, alternatively, that the undertakings will still be in a position, with a probability of at least 99.5%, to meet their obligations to policyholders and beneficiaries over the following 12 months.

 Standard formula: The standard formula is a standard method defined by Solvency II Directive for the calculation of the Solvency Capital Requirement.
-The standard formula covers the following risks: non-life underwriting risk, life underwriting risk, market risk, counterparty default risk and operational risk.
+The standard formula covers the following risks: non-life underwriting risk, life underwriting risk, health underwriting risk, market risk, counterparty default risk and operational risk.

-Technical provisions: The technical provisions correspond to the algebraic sum of the best estimate liabilities and risk margin.
-In case technical provisions are considered on a net of reinsurance basis, the amount of reinsurance recoverable after counterparty default adjustment is deducted from the technical provisions.
+Technical provisions: The technical provisions correspond to the sum of the best estimate liabilities and risk margin.